RTÉ 2XM: Programming and audience

 The station plays a broad range of music, including rock, indie, metal, pop-punk, electronica, alternative and nu-metal, as well as a focus on playing music from homegrown artists in Ireland.

 Over the years, the station has featured regular programming from RTÉ staff and freelance presenters drawn from Ireland's music communities and industry, as well as internationally-syndicated content.

 Most of the station's first-run output is broadcast on evenings and weekends, with much of the broadcasting day occupied by genre-oriented playlisting.
 The main exception is the station's long-term flagship show, The Alternative, first broadcast by presenter Dan Hegarty on weekday afternoons on the service, before being relayed on its regular night-time slot on the main 2FM station.

 As the Digital Audio Broadcasting standard failed to garner a commercial foothold in Ireland in the late 2000s and early 2010s, 2XM and its sister stations were gradually retooled to accommodate a specialist music audience, in keeping with the broadcaster's public-service remit.

 The station has also provided airtime for music documentaries, special programmes, and themed live broadcasts across its existing platforms during its lifetime, as well as informally acting as a 'developmental' platform for RTÉ radio talent and staff.

 Closure

 On 6 November 2019, RTÉ management announced that, as part of a major cost-saving programme, all its digital radio stations would be closed, including RTÉ 2XM.

 On 2 March 2021, however, it was revealed by the broadcaster that it would only close its DAB radio network, retaining its digital radio services, including 2XM, via the RTÉ Radio App, RTE.ie and audio streams on the Saorview and Virgin Media television services.

-On November 16, 2023, RTÉ announced the closure of most of its digital-only services, including 2XM, in 2024, as part of the broadcaster's 'New Direction' internal restructuring.
+On 16 November 2023, RTÉ announced the closure of most of its digital-only services, including 2XM, in 2024, as part of the broadcaster's 'New Direction' internal restructuring.

 As part of the announcement, the broadcaster confirmed its intention to carry on-demand programming and playlists on future revisions of its Radio App to fulfill the stations' respective remits.

+In November 2025, it was announced that 2XM's last broadcast day would be 31 December.